-Remuneration is disclosed in note 9/10 of the Core Statement of Accounts (page40/41).
+Remuneration is disclosed in note 10 (pages 36/37).
 The number of employees in the year to which the accounts relate whose remuneration fell in each bracket of a scale in multiples of £5,000 starting from £50,000 is shown.
 For this purpose, 'remuneration' means all amounts paid to or receivable by an employee, and includes sums due by way of expenses allowance (so far as those sums are chargeable to United Kingdom income tax), and the estimated money value of any other benefits received by an employee otherwise than in cash.
-Also any employees who are paid more than £150,000 should be named along with job title.
+Also any employees who are paid more than £150,000 should be named along with job title, however, there are no employees to report in Epsom and Ewell Borough Council.
 Further disclosure has been provided for senior posts identifying total remuneration.